-For many years, Saint Joseph School has been blessed with an excellent Preschool program.
-Even in the case of a successful Early Childhood program such as this, we are always asking ourselves, “How can we grow?” and “How can we help this program to live our mission statement even more strongly?”
+At St. Joseph Mountain View, we are always asking ourselves, “How can we grow?” and “How can we help this program to have our mission statement resonate even more impactfully?”

 What is Transitional Kindergarten?

-- Unity with the rest of the school: Unlike Preschool, a TK program will not be separated from the rest of the school in any way.
-TK students may attend morning assembly, have a “buddy class” relationship with eighth grade buddies (currently limited by licensing requirements), and do not need special permissions or face limitations in attending Mass or using any other facilities in our school.
+- Unity with the rest of the school: Unlike Preschool, our TK program is not separated from the rest of the school in any way.
+TK students may attend morning assembly, have a “buddy class” relationship with eighth-grade buddies (currently limited by licensing requirements), and do not need special permissions or face limitations in attending Mass or using any other facilities in our school.

 - Focus on academics: TK has a specific curriculum in the State of California which is designed to introduce students to all major Common Core standards for Kindergarten (since TK is viewed as the first year of a two-year Kindergarten program).

-- Continued great teaching: As a regular classroom teacher, the TK instructor is required to either be credentialed or be in process to be credentialed within 5 years of the date of hire; Being on the same schedule as K-8 teachers will allow the TK teacher to participate in all professional development, staff meetings, etc., which will benefit overall school instruction and faculty.
+- Continued great teaching: As a regular classroom teacher, the TK instructor is required to either be credentialed or be in the process to be credentialed within 5 years of the date of hire; Being on the same schedule as K-8 teachers allows the TK teacher to participate in all professional development, staff meetings, etc., which will benefit overall school instruction and faculty.

 - Extended Care: TK students may go to regular Extended Care before and after school including participation in appropriate after school clubs, allowing the school to better support family needs in the area of childcare and supervision.

-We are very excited about this opportunity for our school.
-Just as we have traditionally had a terrific Preschool program, we know that we are well-situated to begin an outstanding TK program that will build a stronger community in our school and benefit the academic development of our students.
+Just as we have traditionally had a terrific Preschool program for many years, we have extended that to an outstanding TK program that will build a stronger community in our school and benefit the academic development of our students.